phpcoinn/dapp_example/README.md

 At the end when smart contracts are implemented then blockchain itself will be used for that.

+On other nodes there will be function in explorer which will retrieve and show label for address.

 Api functions will be considered node owned because they can execute only on node owner.

 If another node executes it, it will automatically redirect and execute on the node owner.

 In files there are explanations of what functions do.